-5.4.8 Safety Communications and Alarms
+5.4.8 Safety Constitutions and Alarms

-5.4.8.1 Major Components and Operating Characteristics.
-Discuss the system(s) for external and internal communications with particular emphasis on the facilities to be used under emergency conditions.
+system(s) for external and internal communications with particular emphasis on the factifies to be used under emergency conditions.

 5.4.8.2 Safety Considerations and Controls.
-Describe the functioning of the communication systems and alarms in response to normal and abnormal operations and under accident conditions.
+Describe the functioning of the communication systems and alarms in response to normal and acnormal operations and under accident conditions.